Lactone: Etymology

-Natural sources

-Naturally occurring lactones are mainly saturated and unsaturated γ- and δ-lactones, and to a lesser extent macrocyclic lactones.
-The γ- and δ-lactones are intramolecular esters of the corresponding hydroxy fatty acids.
-They contribute to the aroma of fruits, butter, cheese, and other foods.
-Cyclopentadecanolide is responsible for the musklike odor of angelica root oil.
-Of the naturally occurring bicyclic lactones, phthalides are responsible for the odors of celery and lovage oils, and coumarin for woodruff.
-Lactones are present in oak wood, and they contribute to the flavour profile of Barrel-aged beers.
+Occurrence

 Lactone rings occur widely as building blocks in nature, such as in ascorbic acid, kavain, nepetalactone, gluconolactone, hormones (spironolactone, mevalonolactone), enzymes (lactonase), neurotransmitters (butyrolactone, avermectins), antibiotics (macrolides like erythromycin; amphotericin B), anticancer drugs (vernolepin, epothilones), phytoestrogens (resorcylic acid lactones, cardiac glycosides).

+5-Membered γ-lactones and 6-membered δ-lactones are prevalent. β-lactones appear in a number of natural products. α-Lactones can be detected as transient species in mass spectrometry experiments.

+Macrocyclic lactones are also important natural products.
+Lactones are present in oak wood, and they contribute to the flavour profile of barrel-aged beers.

 Synthesis

 Many methods in ester synthesis can also be applied to that of lactones.
+Lactonization competes with polymerization for longer hydroxy acids, or the strained β-lactones. γ-Lactones, on the other hand, are so stable that 4-hydroxy acids (R-CH(OH)-(CH2)2-CO2H) spontaneously cyclize.

-In one industrial synthesis of oxandrolone the key lactone-forming step is an organic reaction - esterification.
+In one industrial synthesis of oxandrolone the key lactone-forming step is an organic reaction – esterification.

-In halolactonization, an alkene is attacked by a halogen via electrophilic addition with the cationic intermediate captured intramolecularly by an adjacent carboxylic acid (See also iodolactamization).
+In halolactonization, an alkene is attacked by a halogen via electrophilic addition with the cationic intermediate captured intramolecularly by an adjacent carboxylic acid.

 Specific methods include Yamaguchi esterification, Shiina macrolactonization, Corey-Nicolaou macrolactonization, Baeyer–Villiger oxidation and nucleophilic abstraction.

-The γ-lactones γ-octalactone, γ-nonalactone, γ-decalactone, γ-undecalactone can be prepared in good yield in a one-step process by radical addition of primary fatty alcohols to acrylic acid, using di-tert-butyl peroxide as a catalyst.
+An alternative radical reaction yielding γ-lactones is the manganese-mediated coupling.

 Reactions

-The most stable structure for lactones are the 5-membered γ-lactones and 6-membered δ-lactones because, as in all organic cycles, 5 and 6 membered rings minimize the strain of bond angles. γ-lactones are so stable that, in the presence of dilute acids at room temperature, 4-hydroxy acids (R-CH(OH)-(CH2)2-COOH) immediately undergo spontaneous esterification and cyclisation to the lactone. β-lactones do exist, but can only be made by special methods. α-lactones can be detected as transient species in mass spectrometry experiments.

-The reactions of lactones are similar to those of esters, as exemplified by gamma-lactone in the following sections:
+Lactones exhibit the reactions characteristic of esters.

-Hydrolysis
+Hydrolysis and aminolysis

 Heating a lactone with a base (sodium hydroxide) will hydrolyse the lactone to its parent compound, the straight chained bifunctional compound.
 Like straight-chained esters, the hydrolysis-condensation reaction of lactones is a reversible reaction, with an equilibrium.
 However, the equilibrium constant of the hydrolysis reaction of the lactone is lower than that of the straight-chained ester i.e. the products (hydroxyacids) are less favored in the case of the lactones.
 This is because although the enthalpies of the hydrolysis of esters and lactones are about the same, the entropy of the hydrolysis of lactones is less than the entropy of straight-chained esters.
 Straight-chained esters give two products upon hydrolysis, making the entropy change more favorable than in the case of lactones which gives only a single product.

+Lactones also react with amines to give the ring-opened alcohol and amide.